 Undiagnosed secretory diarrhea requires testing (eg, plasma gastrin, calcitonin, vasoactive intestinal peptide levels, histamine, urinary 5-hydroxyindole acetic acid [5-HIAA]) for endocrine-related causes.
 A review for symptoms of adrenal insufficiency should be done.
 Surreptitious laxative abuse must be considered; it can be ruled out by a fecal laxative assay.

 Severe diarrhea requires fluid and electrolyte replacement to correct dehydration, electrolyte imbalance, and acidosis.
 Parenteral fluids containing sodium chloride, potassium chloride, and glucose are generally required.
 Salts to counteract acidosis (sodium lactate, acetate, bicarbonate) may be indicated if serum bicarbonate is < 15 mEq/L (< 15 mmol/L).
-An oral glucose-electrolyte solution can be given if diarrhea is not severe and nausea and vomiting are minimal (see Solutions Solutions Oral fluid therapy is effective, safe, convenient, and inexpensive compared with IV therapy.
-Oral fluid therapy is recommended by the American Academy of Pediatrics and the WHO and should be... read more ).
+An oral glucose-electrolyte solution can be given if diarrhea is not severe and nausea and vomiting are minimal ( see Solutions Solutions Oral fluid therapy is effective, safe, convenient, and inexpensive compared with IV therapy.
+Oral fluid therapy is recommended by the American Academy of Pediatrics and the World Health Organization... read more ).
 Oral and parenteral fluids are sometimes given simultaneously when water and electrolytes must be replaced in massive amounts (eg, in cholera).

 Diarrhea is a symptom.
 When possible, the underlying disorder should be treated, but symptomatic treatment is often necessary.
 Diarrhea may be decreased by oral loperamide 2 to 4 mg 3 or 4 times a day (preferably given 30 minutes before meals), diphenoxylate 2.5 to 5 mg (tablets or liquid) 3 or 4 times a day, oral codeine phosphate 15 to 30 mg 2 or 3 times a day, or paregoric (camphorated opium tincture) oral liquid 5 to 10 mL once a day to 4 times a day.